comoyo/ffos-list-detail/README.md

 use the `ng-tap="$navigate.go('/my/url', 'slide')"` directive.
 The second argument is either 'slide' or 'modal' depending on the animation, and the third argument is `reverse`, set it to true if doing a backwards animation.

+# Making a release build

+We can also do javascript combination and minification through RequireJS.
+First build the combined js file via: `node r.js -o build.js`.
+Now start the app with `node server.js release`.